I started my photography career out of grad school in Boston in the '90s

 I shifted my focus from documentary weddings to sensual boudoir portraiture with a body-positive feminist perspective.

-In 2019, I was hired as the sole photographer/media person for this company's annual party, which I did year after year.
+Here's a very demure professional image of me working an event from 2019.
+I was hired as the sole photographer/media person for this company's annual party, which I did year after year for a decade.
 As I was setting up to do portraits, there was suddenly a crew of Paparazzi and live content creators hired by another PR firm that swarmed in on the area I was shooting (hence my WTF face.)
 There were so many of us, women dressed all in black carrying professional gear in such a tight space it made it nearly impossible to not be in each others images.
 Are there too many photographers in the world chasing their dreams in a tight space?
 Probably.
 But in life, if you want something bad enough you gotta roll with the punches and take your shot.

-I missed being Melissa Mermin the artist, the rockstar photojournalist that shot weddings all over the world and brought joy and memories to couples and their families (being Santa Claus except with dazzling pictures instead of toys.)
-So, after working with a real web designer (who knows Wordpress and SEO) for several months, my website was birthed (on my birthday!) and I'm so proud of it.
-I joined Instagram this year for the very first time as Melissa Mermin the wedding photographer.
-I'm starting to connect with my local wedding industry community and re-connect with colleagues from my 1.0 life.
+2024 was my year of the comeback.
+I worked with a great web designer (who knows Wordpress and SEO) for several months, my wedding photography website was birthed and I'm so proud of it.
+I joined Instagram this year for the very first time as a wedding photographer.
+I'm starting to connect with my local (Portland) wedding industry community and re-connect with San Francisco photographer colleagues from a decade ago.
 It feels very familiar and very weird at the same time, kind of like going to your college reunion with the same hallways and rooms you remember but the only person there that aged is you.
 It also feels like I exited a time travel machine a decade into the future and I'm trying to catch up, figuring out how to navigate social media's algorithm while trying to stay in integrity of who I am as an artist.*

 More facts about Melissa